chrplr/gohello/README.md

 ## How to create an independent module

-To create an _independent_ library in Go which can be reused in several applications, you must tranform it into a _module_, that is, create a `go.mod` file at the root of the project.
+To create an _independent_ library in Go which can be reused in several applications, you must transform it into a _module_, that is, create a `go.mod` file at the root of the project.

 Before anything, you must decide about the module's name, technically known as its _module path_.
 As I plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`